MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you set this policy to 'BalancedMode', the security state would be in balanced mode.

 If you set this policy to 'StrictMode', the security state would be in strict mode.

+Note: Sites that use WebAssembly (WASM) are not currently supported when EnhanceSecurityMode is enabled.
+If you require access to a site that needs WASM, consider adding it to your exception list as described in [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).

 Policy options mapping: